Edition for Web Developers — Last Updated 17 December 2024

 attributeThe distance from the horizontal line indicated by the textBaseline

-attribute to the highest top of the em squares in the inline box, in CSS pixels; positive numbers indicating that the given baseline is below the top of that em square (so this value will usually be positive).
-Zero if the given baseline is the top of that em square; half the font size if the given baseline is the middle of that em square.
+attribute to the em-over baseline in the inline box, in CSS pixels; positive numbers indicating that the given baseline is below the em-over baseline (so this value will usually be positive).
+Zero if the given baseline is the em-over baseline; half the font size if the given baseline is halfway between the em-over baseline and the em-under baseline.

 emHeightDescent